David Attenborough's Conquest of the Skies 3D

 David Attenborough's Conquest of the Skies 3D is a British natural history television series tracking the evolution of flight in animals.
-Attenborough analyses gliding reptiles, parachuting mammals, acrobatic insects and the world of birds.
+David Attenborough analyses gliding reptiles, parachuting mammals, acrobatic insects and the world of birds.

 Production

 The series was shot on location in China, Segovia, Rome, Scotland, Ecuador and Borneo.
+Some scenes were filmed at the Gomantong Caves in Malaysia.
+For a scene involving whooper swans, the show enlisted Rose Buck, whom the swans viewed as a mother figure.
+Buck who used to be a nurse for children, coaxed the swans to move in her direction.

 Broadcast

 David Attenborough's Conquest of the Skies 3D television broadcast began on 1 January 2015 on Sky 3D and Sky 1 HD.
 The UK broadcast consisted of three episodes, with a single making-of documentary called simply The Making of David Attenborough's Conquest of the Skies to be broadcast after the last general episode on 15 January 2015.

 Episodes

+Reception

+In a positive review, Michael D. Reid of the Times Colonist wrote, "While there's definitely an 'eww' factor to close-up footage of a housefly at work on someone's sirloin, it's also as fascinating as many other visuals and accompanying factoids that populate director David Lee's impressive documentary chronicling the wonders of aviation as practised in the natural world."